aerocat/StockSearch-CodingChallenge/README.md

 This project was built as a coding challenge for an unnamed firm in Chicago.
 It's a web application that allows a user to search for a stock or public company (listed on NASDAQ, NYSE or AMEX exchanges) and retrieve a chart for the stock movements for the past month.

 The web app utilizes Vue.js on the front-end and Node.js/Express on the back-end.
+Highcharts is used to render the charts.

 ### How to install this project: